 Our findings highlight the importance of conducting priority setting exercises that involve all stakeholders, and to not solely focus on guideline recommendations.
 Of the top 10 identified research priorities in this study, only three were derived from guideline recommendations (Research priority 2,3 and 9 relating to the optimal duration of treatment with bisphosphonates, the role of bone turnover markers in determining the duration of treatment breaks and the best bisphosphonate choice and frequency for people aged under 50).
 Particularly novel questions relate to the use of zoledronate in the community and supporting primary care decision making.
 Nine of the 19 recommendations informed by clinical guidelines were unranked; research has shown that most guidelines do not include the views of public and patients [32] and, when mentioned, their views were only conceptualised as a preference for one medication over another.

 Whilst our study provided important insights, it is subject to some limitations.
 Patient and caregiver responses within the workshops may have been influenced by the presence of healthcare professionals.
 Furthermore, the stakeholders involved might not be entirely representative of the wider population.
 The study may not have adequately represented underserved populations and stakeholders’ ethnicity data was not collected; this may have affected the final questions prioritised.
 Employing survey methods may have identified a more representative sample of stakeholders, however, qualitative research to inform priority setting is well-established and useful [33] and in this instance provided space for stakeholders to share their experiences with the research team.
+Finally, our literature search (guided by the James Lind method) only included recommendations from published guidelines, meaning we did not include research gaps identified or discussed in editorials, perspectives, or narrative reviews.

 The strengths of our study included the comprehensive guideline search which ensured existing, relevant, published research recommendations were included and discussed when gathering uncertainties to discuss within the workshops.
 The depth of research in the Blast Off study was also a strength, particularly the qualitative interview study which included in-depth rich descriptions from 78 patients receiving bisphosphonate regimens.

 Conclusions